bonaventura-p/MLOps_ModelTraining/README.md

 Finally, you can upload your own test data (assuming they have a suitable structure) and push it to the endpoint to obtain the predicted results.
 In misc, you can find an example test file from WISDM.

 The image below presents an architecture of the entire system.
-This repository runs an experiment using WISDM data for the Data Stream Processor.
+This repository trains a LSTM model and deploys an endpoint that could be used to as a fully-functional prototype of the Data Stream Processor.

 ![](./images/race-vr.png)